netwerk-digitaal-erfgoed/ld-workbench/README.md

 #### Iterator

 Each stage has a single iterator.
+The iterator selects URIs from a dataset that match certain criteria.
 The iterator SPARQL SELECT query must return a `$this` binding for each URI that will be passed to the generator(s).

 The query can be specified either inline: